Where Do You Turn When You're Afraid?

 He obviously wasn’t thinking when he goes to Goliath’s home town with Goliath’s sword.
 But interestingly, God lets him go that way.
 God lets him have his way.
 And how often does God allow us to go our own way so that we can experience the consequences of trying to figure this out on our own?

-I sometimes think that God lets us out on a whole lot of leash sometimes so we can hang ourselves and then come running back to Him and say, “Lord, I can’t do this without You.
+I sometimes think that God lets us out on a whole lot of leash sometimes so we can come running back to Him and say, “Lord, I can’t do this without You.
 I do need You.”

 He wants us to experience the futility of trying to manage without God, letting us see what the end result of that is.
 And then there is that moment . . . thank God there are moments of repentance when we wake up.
 We come to our senses, and we say, “How foolish was I!
 What was I thinking?
 What in the world was I doing?”
 In that moment we realize, instead of turning to the Lord, we went to our own plan and ended up having to act like a madman to get out of the circumstance.